-Polyester & Acetate – comparison
+Polyester & Acetate – comparison chart

-Both fabrics are made from manufactured fibers but polyester fiber is a synthetic fiber and acetate a regenerated fiber.
+Both fabrics are made from manufactured fibers but polyester fiber is a synthetic fiber and acetate is a regenerated fiber.
 Acetate is one of the first manufactured fibers (1927).
 Polyester was introduced in the 1950s.

 The manufacturing of polyester is a more straightforward process than the manufacture of acetate fabric, as the latter involves a lot of chemical processes.
 Polyester fabric is a manufactured synthetic fiber made from polyester filaments.
 It is a polymer commonly referred to as polyethylene terephthalate.